patanahid/HTML-Universal-Speed-Control/README.md

 - Notification system for speed changes
 - Manual override prevention

+*Click on the auto-speed button to add the current site and speed to the auto-triggering list*

 ### Behavior
 1. Site visit triggers speed check
 2. If site is in auto-speed list: